Brooks-Aerospace/BLBeakers/README.md

 Many tools will be open-source.
 If a tool being used is not open source, the user must obtain a license on their own to use it.

 Below are the descriptions of each tool.
-See the <readme> in their respective folders for detailed information (including licensing info and download locations).
+See the <README.md> files linked below for detailed information (including licensing info and download locations).

 ## OpenVSP